IEntin/ClientServer/README.md

 initiated by SIGINT.
 This is a seriaous restriction, in particular, the server is not protected from client\
 crashes which put the server in a non responding state.

-To solve this problem the writing ends of the pipes are opened in a non blocking mode\
+To solve this problem the writing ends of the pipes are opened in a non blocking\
-- open(fd, O_WRONLY | O_NONBLOCK).
+mode: open(fd, O_WRONLY | O_NONBLOCK).
 With this modification the components are stopped\
 not only by SIGINT, but also by SIGKILL or any other signal.
 The server is in a valid state then,\
 and subsequently, the client is restarted.
 Of course, these complications apply only to FIFO\
 server-client.
 TCP mode does not have these issues.